DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 community organization where she worked ‘is text-based \[i.e. via mobile phone\] or is messaged via Facebook’.

-A survey by a commercial research agency, McNair Ingenuity Research (2014), also observed the prevalence and popularity of Facebook usage amongst Indigenous Australians, particularly in remote areas, noting
-that: ‘First Australians are significantly more likely to join and participate in Facebook than the overall population’, with ‘six-in-ten adult Indigenous Australians us\[ing\] facebook, compared to 42 per cent of adult Australians nationally’.
+A survey by a commercial research agency, McNair Ingenuity Research in 2014 also observed the prevalence and popularity of Facebook usage amongst Indigenous Australians, particularly in remote areas, noting: ‘First Australians are significantly more likely to join and participate in Facebook than the overall population’, with ‘six-in-ten adult Indigenous Australians us\[ing\] Facebook, compared to 42 per cent of adult Australians nationally’.
 At 44 per cent, Facebook usage amongst remote Indigenous people was ‘slightly above the overall national average’, even though home computer usage was low, and ADSL was often